oudeismetis/missed-moment/README.md

     - While ssh'd onto the raspberry pi - logs should print to the screen

 1. Production Installation
-    - While ssh'd onto the raspberry pi, to view missed-moment/missed-moment-usb status and logs (if you want to tail the logs add "-f" option to journalctl)
+    - While ssh'd onto the raspberry pi, to view missed-moment/missed-moment-usb status and logs (if you want to tail the logs add "-f" option right after journalctl and before -u option)

     ```
         sudo systemctl status missed-moment